yesodweb/yesodweb.com-content/blog/2014/06/exceptions-transformers.md

   [MonadCatchIO-transformers](http://hackage.haskell.org/package/MonadCatchIO-transformers), and [exceptions](http://hackage.haskell.org/package/exceptions).
 * Packages which define a generic way to embed a monad transformer inside the value, and thereby perform *any* control operation in the base monad.
 Examples are [monad-peel](http://hackage.haskell.org/package/monad-peel) and [monad-control](http://hackage.haskell.org/package/monad-control) (or if you want to go really far in time, [neither](http://hackage.haskell.org/package/neither-0.1.0/docs/Control-Monad-Invert.html)).

-Forunately, most of those options have been deprecated in favor of alternatives.
+Fortunately, most of those options have been deprecated in favor of alternatives.
 Today, there are really two choices: exceptions and monad-control.
 I'd like to describe these in a bit more detail, and contrast some of the pluses and minuses of both approaches.
 My overall goals are